-Fill in the form below and we will notify you when Aurora pear trees are back in stock.
-If we do not get any more this season you can contact us in June to pre-order for next season.
+Fill in the form below and we will notify you when Aurora pear tree are back in stock.

 Aurora is a large early-season pear, related to Bartlett and ripening at the same time, but with a superior flavor - sweet, juicy, with melting flesh.

 The pears are a bit larger than Bartlett, but have a similar yellow russeted appearance, often flushed red.
 Unlike Bartlett they can be kept in a fridge for a couple of months without loss of flavor and texture.

 Aurora is more vigorous than Bartlett, and although susceptible to fire blight, its vigor gives it a better chance of surviving.

 Aurora was developed at the New York State Agriculture Experiment Station at Geneva, NY, in the 1960s.
 One of the parents is Bartlett.